 Hot Air Balloon Statistics [Total Accidents, Crashes, and Deaths]

-More and more people are drawn to taking to the skies and seeing what it’s like to be above the clouds.
-While this feat wasn't possible centuries ago, the modern hot air balloon gives us a huge rise in building aircraft.
+More and more people are attracted to the idea of taking a hot air balloon to fly high above the clouds.
+While this feat wasn't possible centuries ago, the modern hot air balloon is a staple bucket list item for many people.

-Most commonly, we only get aerial experience onboard an airplane, so this somehow defeats the purpose.
-Because of this, another innovation has been made to get people up to the sky in perfect 360-view: hot air balloons.
+Most commonly, we only get aerial experience onboard a (usually boring) airplane.
+The hot air balloon is an innovation that has been made to get people up to the sky in perfect 360-view.

-The real history of hot air balloons dates back to the 18th Century when the Chinese invented them to send messages to war troops.
-Today, it has become a tourist and marketing attraction.
+The history of hot air balloons dates back to the 18th Century when the Chinese invented them to send messages to war troops.
+Today, hot air balloon rides have become a tourist and marketing attraction.

 - The data from Pubmed.gov states that a total of 495 hot air balloon crashes were reported in the U.S. from the year 1964 to 1995.